v-atamanenko/baba-is-you-vita/README.md

 - [psykana](https://github.com/psykana/) for technical advice, help with testing, patching the side buttons, moral support, and memes.
 - [Northfear](https://github.com/Northfear/) for the VitaGL SDL fork and shared experience of porting SDL-powered Android games.
 - [GrapheneCt](https://github.com/GrapheneCt/) for PVR_PSP2, sfp2hfp, and pthread wrapper functions.
+- [CatoTheYounger97](https://github.com/CatoTheYounger97/) for help with testing and the guide on how to get a normal APK from a XAPK.
 - Everybody on the Vita scene who answered my occasional stupid questions on Discord.

 ## License